-Fortunately, there is no waiting period or blood tests to get married in Nevada.
-All you need to get married as a gay couple is a marriage license.
+Fortunately, there is no waiting period or blood test to get married in Nevada.

 Planning Your LGBTQ+ Wedding in Las Vegas

-Whether you’re gay or straight, planning a wedding can be overwhelming.
+Wedding planning can be overwhelming for all couples!
 To help you get started, here are some ways to make it a bit less stressful.

 Tour an LGBTQ+-friendly wedding venue.

-There’s no shortage of LGBTQ friendly locations and wedding venues in Las Vegas.
-Since gay marriage was legalized in Nevada, most wedding chapels in Vegas have created LGBTQ-friendly packages.
-With so many locations available for holding a gay wedding in Las Vegas, narrow them down touring your favorite ones.
+There’s no shortage of LGBTQ+ friendly locations and wedding venues in Las Vegas.
+Since gay marriage was legalized in Nevada, most wedding chapels in Vegas have created LGBTQ+-friendly packages.
+With so many locations available for holding a same-sex wedding in Las Vegas, narrow them down touring your favorite ones.
 The Little Vegas Chapel offers all inclusive traditional wedding packages perfect for your Vegas wedding!
 Celebrate your love in our LGBTQ+ friendly wedding chapel.

 Choose a date carefully.

-Las Vegas is home of a plethora of conventions and special events.
+Las Vegas is home to a plethora of conventions and special events.
 This could cause room rates to skyrocket, adding extra expense to your Vegas wedding.
 You may also experience the added stress of finding available reservations for your post-wedding reception.
-With that said, do your research so your wedding day doesn’t correspond with the same weekend of a comic book convention or award show.
+With that said, do your research so your wedding day doesn’t correspond with the same weekend as a tech convention or big concert.

 Obtain your marriage license.

-As we mentioned above, the most crucial step in planning your gay wedding is making it legal by obtaining a marriage license.
+As we mentioned above, the most crucial step in planning your same-sex wedding is making it legal by obtaining a marriage license.
 The Las Vegas Marriage License Bureau is located in the Regional Justice Center in Downtown Las Vegas.
 The Marriage License Bureau is open daily from 8 a.m. to midnight, including weekends and holidays.

-It’s important to note that many Las Vegas wedding chapels also offer pretend weddings, which are also calleda commitment ceremony or fake wedding.
+It’s important to note that many Las Vegas wedding chapels also offer pretend weddings, which are also called a commitment ceremony or fake wedding.
 Pretend ceremonies are performed with many similarities to an actual Vegas wedding but without the legal complexities or legalities.
 A commitment ceremony can be a good alternative if you and your partner wish to have a ceremony for symbolic purposes only.

-How to Celebrate Your Gay Wedding in Las Vegas
+How to Celebrate Your Same-Sex Wedding in Las Vegas